 7. Time Charges: Time charged to sick leave may not exceed the employee’s accruals, except for advanced sick leave.
 Sick leave is approved in no less than half-hour increments.

 a.
-An employee who has exhausted all of their sick leave is required to charge absences due to sickness to accrued annual leave and/or compensatory leave before taking LWOP.
+An employee who has exhausted all of their sick leave is required to charge absences due to sickness to accrued annual leave and/or compensatory leave before taking Leave without Pay.
 Absences due to sickness are automatically charged to earned annual leave and/or compensatory leave after accrued sick leave has been exhausted.

 b.
 The College reserves the right to require at any time a Physician’s Statement verifying that the employee is physically able or unable to return to work, and any restrictions.